-Our most important function as animal hospital staff members is to understand the disease that fleas cause in our domestic animals that we treat and care for.
+Our most important function as an animal hospital is for our staff members to understand the disease that fleas cause in our domestic animals that we treat and care for.
 Fleas cause discomfort to the pet, are the cause of flea allergies and flea anemia, and can transmit Dipetalonema reconditum (heartworm look-a-like microfilaria), Hemobartonella, and tapeworms, as well as other diseases.

 Haemobartonella of cats causes a disease referred to as Feline Infectious Anemia or F.I.A.
 This illness is common in multi-cat households, which have large numbers of both cats and fleas.
 It is a protozoan parasite that attaches itself to the surface of the red blood cells.
 This parasite causes the red blood cells to appear abnormal to the body.
 The body then, in turn, destroys these cells causing the cat to be anemic.
-The picture following shows a scanning electron microscope photo of red blood cells with these parasites embedded into their surface.
+This picture shows a scanning electron microscope photo of red blood cells with these parasites embedded into their surface.